msmygit/docling-eval/docs/UnstructuredOSS_provider.md

    - The provider now correctly accesses `document_stream.stream.read()`
    - No longer uses the non-existent `open()` method

+6. **Visualization Error**: Fixed in current implementation
+   - Visualization is disabled by default to avoid "Cannot visualize document without images" errors
+   - When ground truth page images are available, they are used for visualization
+   - When no images are available, visualization is automatically disabled with a warning

 ### Debug Mode

 Enable debug logging to troubleshoot issues: